moskytw/clime/docs/index.rst

      $ python -m clime TARGET

 .. seealso::
-    The :py:class:`.Program` class for more usages.
+    If you want to know how to customize the program, read :py:class:`.Program` for more infomation.

 More Details
 ------------